tainacan/tainacan-wiki/dev/private-files.md

 wp tainacan move-attachments-to-items-folder
 ```

+> [!WARNING]
-!> Make a backup of your site before running this and check if everything is in place afterward, if they are not, recover your backup.
+> Make a backup of your site before running this and check if everything is in place afterward, if they are not, recover your backup.

 It is a good idea to do a dry run before just to check if the command runs till the end and have an idea of the files that will be affected: